oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Client Attestation using a Header based syntax

-The default way to present a Client Attestation is by using the header-based syntax that can be used at different endpoints.
+The following section defines how a Client Attestation can be provided in an HTTP request using HTTP headers.

 ## Client Attestation HTTP Headers {#headers}